kazurayam/inspectus4katalon-sample-project/docs/index.md

 My Inspectus library provides the framework to enable such visual inspection of HTML elements.
 Let me show you an example.

-I would use the following 2 URLs as target to inspect:
+I would use the following 2 URLs as testbed:

 -   <https://kazurayam.github.io/myApple/>